sani-coop/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

 ********************************************

 For an overview of feedback in problems, see :ref:`Adding Feedback and Hints to a Problem`.
-For multiple choice problems, you can add feedback for each of the answer options you provide in the problem.
+You can add feedback for each of the answer options you provide in the problem.
 Use the following guidelines when providing feedback.

 * Add feedback to incorrect answers to target common misconceptions and mistakes.